MotherTongues/mothertongues/README.md

 [![license](https://img.shields.io/badge/Licence-MIT-green)](LICENSE)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-MTD is the first of two open-source tools that allow language communities and developers to quickly and inexpensively make their dictionary data digitally accessible.
-MTD is a tool that parses and prepares your data for being used with an MTD User Interface.
-Currently [mobile](https://github.com/roedoejet/mothertongues-ui) and [web](https://github.com/MotherTongues/mothertongues-UI-Web) are supported.
+MTD is an open-source tool that allow language communities and developers to quickly and inexpensively make their dictionary data digitally accessible.
+MTD is a tool that parses and prepares your data for being used with an [MTD User Interface](https://github.com/MotherTongues/mothertongues-UI).

 Please visit the [website](https://www.mothertongues.org) or [docs](https://docs.mothertongues.org) for more information.